Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   - *Seq. no.*
     Sequential number as registered in the cash book.

-  - [x] *T (Take over booking)*
+  - [x] *T (Take over posting)*
-   Select this checkbox to take over an individual booking.
+   Select this checkbox to take over an individual posting.

   - *BP*
-    Booking period as registered in the cash book.
+    Posting period as registered in the cash book.

   - *Jnl*
     Journal as registered in the cash book.